The tracking detector of the FASER experiment: Tests during construction and commissioning of the FASER tracker

 \subsection{Cosmic ray test}

-In order to test the FASER tracker station as a full detector system including trigger and DAQ, a cosmic ray test stand has was set up in the FASER surface laboratory.
+In order to test the FASER tracker station as a full detector system including trigger and DAQ, a cosmic ray test stand was set up in the FASER surface laboratory.
 Figure~\ref{f:setup} shows the setup in which the tracker station is placed horizontally in between two large trigger scintillators covering the full detector acceptance.

-After successfully timing in the tracker with respect to the trigger, correlated hits could be reconstructed across all tracker layers.
 Figure~\ref{f:cosmics} depicts an example event display of a cosmic ray candidate traversing all three tracker layers leaving a clear signature.
 The reconstructed space points from the crossing of two strips per layer are well compatible with a straight track through the detector.

-Beyond the bare proof of the tracker functionality and its interplay with the larger FASER trigger/DAQ system, the collected cosmics data set is very valuable for the intra-station alignment due to the absence of any stray magnetic field which will not be the case once integrated in between the FASER permanent magnets.
+Beyond the bare proof of the tracker functionality and its interplay with the larger FASER trigger/DAQ system, the collected cosmics data set is very valuable for the intra-station alignment in the offline reconstruction due to the absence of any stray magnetic field which will not be the case once integrated in between the FASER permanent magnets.
 The successful cosmic ray test concluded the tracker station commissioning on the surface.